ct represents the game engine itself, extended with modules and core libraries. But let's talk a bit about how it all works.

 oncreateevent, which is emitted when a user starts a game or navigates to a new room;

-- main game loop occurs:
+- then the main game loop starts:

 onstepevent is emitted for all the copies in the room;

 ondestroyis called for all the copies marked to be

 - all the copies are reordered then;

 - input events are cleared.
 Waiting for a new game loop iteration.